Suesta/data-scientist-technical-test/README.md

 # 🧪 Data Scientist Technical Test

-This repository contains the full solution to a **technical test for a Junior Data Scientist position**, covering email classification, data analysis, visualization, and flexible rule-based systems.
+This repository contains the full solution to a **technical test for a hipothetical Junior Data Scientist position**, covering email classification, data analysis, visualization, and flexible rule-based systems.
 The project is divided into four main parts, each tackling a different challenge while maintaining reproducibility, clarity, and modular design.

 ---